nikola-sur/nikola-sur/README.md

 *My projects: https://github.com/nikola-sur/projects*

-I am a Vanier Scholar pursuing a PhD in Statistics at the University of British Columbia under the supervision of Dr. Alexandre Bouchard-Côté and Dr. Trevor Campbell.
+I am an Applied Scientist II (ML/AI) at Amazon within the Supply Chain Optimization Technologies team.
+I previously completed my PhD in Statistics at the University of British Columbia as a Vanier Scholar under the supervision of Dr. Alexandre Bouchard-Côté and Dr. Trevor Campbell.
 My research interests include scalable Bayesian inference and machine learning.
-I am passionate about using data science to solve meaningful real-world problems.
+More broadly, I am passionate about using data science to solve meaningful real-world problems.

 I am also a core contributor and founding member of the Pigeons software project (https://pigeons.run/).
 If you have a difficult sampling or integration problem, leave me a message and/or check out our software!